 Alpine Bank is assisting furloughed federal government employees with loans to offer support in this time of uncertainty.
 These unique loans will be set up as ready reserve lines of credit, payment will not be due nor will any interest accrue for six months after the government shutdown ends.
 Borrowers may choose to pay the loan off during the 6-month period.
 The loan will be up to each borrower’s one-month net salary.
+We will enroll people in this program through the end of the business day, Monday, January 28.

 “Our goal is to help folks in our communities who are struggling.
 As a community bank, we want to help our neighbors who are suffering because of something beyond their control, regardless of the cause.”Glen Jammaron, Alpine Bank president